zksecurity/RFCs/source/starknet/fri.md

 q' = \text{bit_reverse}(q \cdot 2^{64 - n_e})
 $$

-Then compute the element of the blown-up evaluation domain in the coset (with $\omega_e$ the generator of the evaluation domain):
+Then compute the element of the evaluation domain in the coset (with $\omega_e$ the generator of the evaluation domain):

 $$
 3 \cdot \omega_e^{q'}